rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > We explicitly use years instead of asking for which Rust edition someone learned because the former is often much easier for respondents to know.
 > It's also helpful to be more specific than an edition, and it's fairly easy to know which edition someone likely used based on the year they
 > learned Rust.

-### How would you rate your Rust expertise?

-Type: select one

-- I can't write or read Rust
-- I can write simple programs in Rust
-- I can write useful, production-ready code but it is a struggle
-- I am productive writing Rust
-- I'm an expert

-> **justification**
->
-> Useful for cohort analysis, i.e., for other questions we can query if answers are significantly different for beginners vs advanced users.
->
-> Previously this question was a 1-10 ranking.
-Having specific labels can help with consistency across responses.
-Additionally, having 10 choices
-> was too specific (i.e., what's the difference between a 7 and 8?) where as with the new answers, we have a better idea of what the differences
-> between answers actually mean.

-### Which of the following activities do you find helpful or effective for learning Rust or improving your Rust skills?

-Type: select all that apply

-- Reading books or other written material geared towards learning Rust
-- Watching videos, streams, etc. geared towards learning Rust
-- Attending an organized training session or course (in person or virtual)
-- Doing Rust coding exercises or challenges created to help learn Rust
-- Building a non-trivial project in Rust or contributing to an open source project

-> **justification**
->
-> We'd like to confirm what learning materials are popular with the community.
-This
-> combined with some cohort analysis can tell us about how particular subsections
-> of the community prefer to learn.

-### How often do you use Rust?

-Type: select one

-- Daily or nearly so
-- Weekly or nearly so
-- Monthly or nearly so
-- Rarely

-> **justification**
->
-> This can be useful demographic information as a proxy for how "important" Rust is
-> in someone's technical life.
->
-> We deliberately use calendar time for this question to gauge how "serious" the
-> programmer's use of Rust is.
-This does mean that we will group together, for example,
-> those who program once a week but always in Rust and those who program daily but
-> use Rust once a week.

-### How much do you agree with the following statements

-Type: matrix

-Statements:

-- Rust provides a real benefit over other programming languages
-- Rust is complicated to use
-- Rust is complicated to learn
-- Rust is risky to use in production
-- Rust makes me more productive
-- Rust is fun to use

-Rating:

-- Strongly agree
-- Agree
-- Neither agree nor disagree
-- Disagree
-- Strongly disagree

-> **justification**
->
-> There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
->
-> Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

 ### Which operating systems do you use regularly for Rust *development*?